Ada-Developers-Academy/edteam-onboarding/online-tools/video-tools.md

 ## Camtasia

-This is an app Chris owns and uses for recordings.
+This is an app Chris owns a copy of and uses for recordings.
 It has built-in background noise removal and provides tools for video editing, transitions, annotations, entering captions etc.  It can export to mp4 which can then be uploaded to Panopto.